 National Payroll Providers vs. Local Payroll Firms

-More and more cities are instituting local regulations that affect small business.
+More and more cities are instituting local regulations that affect small businesses.
 In Minneapolis and St. Paul, for example, businesses are now required to account for Sick and Safe Time earned by employees.
 As a local payroll provider, CSI Accounting & Payroll was able to proactively work with clients to stay in compliance with the new ordinances, at no additional cost.
-This type of personalized service may have been dropped by larger payroll providers or billed as an extra charge.